webix-hub/docs/data/api/ajax_get.md

 - desktop/data_loading.md#promiseapiindataloading
 - helpers/ajax_operations.md#promiseapiforajaxrequests

-@seodescr:

-- See more information about Webix [ui library](https://webix.com) there.

 @metadescr: Learn how to use AJAX features in your Webix apps.
 This page describes the get method that allows sending GET AJAX request to the server.
 @doctitle: The documentation page for the ajax get method.